-Ryan looked down in my direction, his hand still held high.
+Ryan looked down in my direction.
 “Are you okay Kevin?
 Can you hear me?”

 I nodded.
 “I really want to go to sleep.
 Would that be bad?”

 ‘Krissie’ answered me.
 “No, it wouldn’t, at least not yet.
-Any more injections from here on in would be bad for you, sleeping or not.”
+Any more injections from here on in would be bad for you, asleep or not.”

 “Listen Kevin, don’t take any of this personally,” ‘Krissie’ said.
 “This isn’t about you.
 I kind of like you a little.
-I’d really hate to hurt you more or kill you, but make no mistake; if Connor doesn’t do what I need him to do, I’ll have to carry through with my threat.
+I’d really hate to hurt you more or kill you.
+But make no mistake, if Connor doesn’t do what I need him to do, I’ll have to what I have to do.
 Do you understand?”

-“Yeah,” I said through a slur, finally succumbing to the desire to sleep.
+“Yeah,” I said through a slur.
+I succumbed to the desire to sleep.

 “Dan?”
 I groggily asked.
 Who else could it be?

 ‘Krissie’ threw her head back and laughed.
-“Sorry old bean,” she said using a badly mock British accent.
+“Sorry, old bean,” she said using a badly mocked British accent.
 “No more questions.
 Let’s just get this done and it’ll all be over.
 Then you can go home.”

-‘Krissie’ helped me stand, still under duress.
+‘Krissie’ helped me stand while keeping me under duress.
 We walked to the entrance of Brüder-2.
-Connor and Ryan entered first, hands raised.
+Connor and Ryan entered first with hands still raised.
 Krissie’s abductor placed me in the seat behind the copilot.
-I managed to glance over to the pilot’s chair, where Ryan sat.
+I managed to glance over to the pilot’s chair where Ryan sat.
 He looked back with great concern.
 Connor took his place in the copilot’s chair.
-‘Krissie’ stood behind me, injector firmly planted into neck.
+‘Krissie’ stood behind me.
+The injector never left my neck.

 Ryan handed me a backpack with no discernable purpose.
 He also handed one to Connor.

 “Ryan, you take mine,” I said.
 “You’re the pilot and you should have it.”
-Ryan glanced at ‘Krissie’, who shook her head.
+Ryan glanced at ‘Krissie’.
+She shook her head.